What you say to your agency’s clients isn’t as important as you think — all that matters is what they hear.

 Go to the potential client’s website and learn about their team.
 Head over to LinkedIn and find employees associated with the company you’re proposing to work with.
 Ask your contacts if they know anyone inside the organization.

 With today’s technology, there’s no excuse for putting “to whom it may concern” on the top of any message.
-Even if you can’t find a specific, you should at the very least address it to the appropriate company team.
+Even if you can’t find a specific name, you should at the very least address it to the appropriate company team.

 8. “Does that make sense to you?”